George (PJ) Perry - Principal Investigator

 Katharine Thompson

 For her honors thesis, Kate compared aye-aye food resource availability vs. foraging behavior (with a field-based study in Madagascar) to help understand why the home ranges for individuals of this endangered species are so huge.
 Here is a nice PSU article about Kate and her thesis research.
-Kate also received the NSF Graduate Research Fellowship to support her graduate studies.
+Kate also received the NSF Graduate Research Fellowship to support her graduate studies at Stony Brook University.

 Jason Hodgson